kplau1128/helpers-utilities/utility_diagnostic/pipeline/README.md

 # Pipeline Diagnostic Tool

 A Python utility for running diagnostics on the submodules of a Stable Diffusion pipeline.
-This tool helps identify which submodules can be safely compiled using the HPU backend without causing issues in image generation.
+This tool helps identify which submodules can be safely compiled using various backends (HPU, CUDA, CPU) without causing issues in image generation.

 ## Features